Neginmoh/llm_summarization/README.md

 ### Output format

-Here is an example of a single cleaned output dataset (without summaries):
+Here are two examples of the cleaned output dataset (without summaries):
 |   | **title**                | **abstract**                        |
 |---|--------------------------|-------------------------------------|
 | 0 | Calculation of prompt... | A fully differential calculation... |